domRiddle/ASF/Two-factor-authentication.md

 }
 ```

 Standard authenticator data has more fields - they're entirely ignored by ASF during import, as they're not needed.
 You don't have to remove them - ASF only requires valid JSON with 2 mandatory fields described above, and will ignore additional fields (if any).
 Of course, you need to replace `STRING` placeholder in the example above with valid values for your account.
+Each `STRING` should be base64-encoded representation of bytes the appropriate private key is made of.